 - Don't leave your cell phone on—turn it off.

 - Don't play comedian or try to entertain the interviewer.
 It's important to be personable, but don't overdo it.

 - Don't exaggerate or lie.
 You might be tempted to embellish your achievements in the interview, but it will come back to haunt you on the job!

 - Don't be afraid to think before you speak.
 Think first about what you want to communicate.

 - Don't speak badly about your former employer.
 If there were problems with previous experiences, try to put your answers in the positive rather than the negative.

 - Don't be the first person to bring up salary or vacation.

 After the Interview

 A thank-you note should be sent the same day as the interview.
 Thank everyone you met and remind them you are still interested in the job.
-You might also list one or two you forgot to mention in the interview.
+You might also list one or two things you forgot to mention in the interview.